chenasraf/chenasraf.github.io/_posts/2019-03-22-flutter-tutorial-creating-a-wheel-spinner-widget.md

 </div>

 Still no divider lines, though.
 Let's say we want to divvy up our box to 10 segments, so that each time one of them goes outside the bounding box, we increase or decrease the value by 1.
-In this example we create a Stack, with 11 lines (10 for each division + 1 extra for the scroll effect) going from top to bottom (note the `lineTopPos` function that gets the correct `y` value):
+In this example we create a `Stack`, with 11 lines (10 for each division + 1 extra for the scroll effect) going from top to bottom (note the `lineTopPos` function that gets the correct `y` value):